abinit/abiconda/README.md

       $ ldd --version
       ldd (GNU libc) 2.12

-  This means that our abiconda executable requires a C library that is not compatible with the one available on your system (this usually happens when your library is too old).
+  This means that our executable requires a C library that is not compatible with the one available on your system (this usually happens when your library is too old).
   At the time of writing, we build executables and libraries for linux with GNU libc 2.12 while MacOsx applications are built with MacOS 10.11.2.